Diploma Quest(ion)

 But if that wasn't exactly what you meant by "Does your diploma mean anything?"
 I do have more to say...
 Keep in mind that the following is not an answer I would actually give someone who was honestly asking the question.
 It would contain elements of the following response, but the purpose of this answer is to give you some food for thought.
 My answer starts out in the form of a question...

-What does your diploma mean?
-How has it prepared you for the "real world" where offices don't usually have 25 people all the same age, and work days aren't usually divided by bells into six totally unrelated sectors?
+Let me start by asking you: what does your diploma mean?
+How has it prepared you for the "real world" where offices never have 25 people all the same age, and work days are not divided by bells into six totally unrelated sectors?
 Has your diploma prepared you to be a loving, considerate husband or wife or a wise, nurturing dad or mom?
 (The most important roles you'll probably ever hold.)
 Did what you learned in science reveal to you the awesomeness of God and give you more of a sense of His hand upon the making and history of the universe or are you even more convinced of the "Big Blast," evolution, or the "gene pool"?
 Did your diploma help you acquire wisdom and true knowledge ~ or mere head knowledge?
 Do you view all knowledge as being "truth" only as it aligns with the truth ~ His Truth?
-Or has your training made you hesitant to make such a "biased" statement?
+Or has your "open-minded" training made you hesitant to make such a "biased" statement?
 Does your diploma indicate you are closer to God?
 More confident in His love for you?
 Better equipped you to accomplish the work God has "prepared beforehand" for you to walk in through life? ...
 Just thought I'd ask..."

 BACK TO REALITY